 PCl5 Hybridization - Lewis Structure, Structure, Geometry FAQs

+Have you ever thought about how a single atom can form bonds of equal strength and shape, even when its orbitals are different?
+The answer is hybridization.
 Hybridization is defined as the formation of a new degenerate orbital by mixing two atomic orbitals having the same energy.
-These hybrid orbitals have different shapes and energies than the original atomic orbitals. which is used to explain the bonding and geometries.
+These hybrid orbitals have different shapes and energies from the original atomic orbitals. which is used to explain the bonding and geometries.

 PCl5 Hybridization

-1. The energy of 3d ~ energy of 3s ~ energy of 3p as well as e energy of 3d ~ energy of 4s ~ energy of 4p.
+1. The energy of 3d ~ energy of 3s ~ energy of 3p, as well as the energy of 3d ~ energy of 4s ~ energy of 4p.

 Download EBook

-The molecular geometry of is PCl5 trigonal bipyramid.
+• The molecular geometry of $\mathrm{PCl}_5$ is a trigonal bipyramid.

 PCl5 structure